Firmsconsulting

 Test yourself:

-• ABC found out that they can sell accounts receivable and inventory of BCD for $10,000, and
+• ABC found out that they can sell accounts receivable and inventory of BCD for $10,000

-• Taking into account merger tax advantages from losses, after the merger, three assets of BCD will generate $15,000 in cash inflows over the next 10 years.
+• After the merger, three assets of BCD will generate $15,000 in cash inflows over the next 10 years

 How should ABC establish if it should undertake this investment?